 These barrens are being noticed across the gulf, including some of the most remote and previously pristine sites, such as the outside of Little Barrier, even the Mokohinau Islands.
 These sites are not affected by pollution, sedimentation or plastic, and relatively unaffected by climate change.
 It is the result of just one thing; consumption.

 We have eaten away the structuring devices of this ecosystem—the fish, crayfish, shellfish—and left only the frail skin.

 Underwater photogrammetry technology being pioneered by New Zealand Geographic lays bare the extent of these kina barrens.
 Developed by New Zealand Geographic and funded by the marine charity Live Ocean—established by yachtsmen Peter Burling and Blair Tuke—the Seascape project combines thousands of images in the same way Google Earth collates satellite imagery.
 Like aerial photos change our understanding of land use, Seascape affords us the first landscape-scale view of the seafloor.
 Unfortunately, it’s an apocalyptic vision.

 Take Nordic Reef, for instance.
 In clean, clear water near Leigh, it was once one of the most lush and fishy reefs in the gulf.
-Scroll down a 100-metre transect of the reef mapped by New Zealand Geographic’s scientist-at-large Arie Spyksma and see if you can detect any sea weed, sponges or fish.
+Scroll down a 100-metre transect of the reef, below, mapped by New Zealand Geographic’s scientist-at-large Arie Spyksma and look for sea weed, sponges or fish.
 (Spoiler: There is little, just kina.
 The inner gulf is even worse.)

 If we want to fix this, we need to fix fishing… and a few other things.